madhusriram012/resumeapibackend/README.md

  node server.js
 ```

-1. After running the above command, the server is up and ready to receive requests and send reponses.To visualize it as a client head back to the frontend part of the website which is in
+1. After running the above command, the server is up and ready to receive requests and send reponses.To visualize it as a client, head back to the front-end part of the website which is in
 ```shell
  https://github.com/madhusriram012/resumeapifrontend
 ```